hackal/Exp/README.md

 # Exp framework

 ## Introduction
 Exp framework is a lightweigth minimalistic JavaScript framework designed specifically for building banners in Exponea platform.
 Many of architectural designs reflect this aim.

 One of the main motivations is to code in a declarative manner rather than imperative.
 Exp framework can be thought of as an engine which performs many unneccessary routines on behalf of you.

-Neccesarrily to mention, we have been greatly influenced by already existing frameworks such as Vue.js or AngularJS.
+Neccesarrily to mention, we have been greatly influenced by already existing frameworks such as VueJS or AngularJS.

 ## Installation
 1. Clone repository
 2. Install dependencies `npm install`
 3. Run development server `npm run start`
 4. Build `npm run webpack`

+Note that running `npm run start` will open up server on `localhost:1234`, where you have interactive Exp tutorials and further explanations.

-## Example
+## Example of Exp
 The following example illustrates the power of Exp, specifically iterating over an array using `exp-for`.

 ```html